 XIV.
-Privacy
+PRIVACY

-The information provided by the Insider and his or her PCIs in the context of the Protocol will be processed in accordance with the Law of 30 July 2018 on the protection of natural persons with regard to the processing of personal data (published on 5 September 2018) which incorporates the principles of the AVG (General Data Protection Regulation - 'GDPR').
-In that context, the Company will act as a data controller and the purpose of processing the aforementioned personal data will be the purpose defined in this protocol.
-The Company is entitled to share such personal data with the competent public authorities.
-Under the Act of 30 July 2018, every Insider has access to his personal data and has the right to correct any errors.
+The information provided by the Insider and his or her PCIs in the context of the Protocol will be processed in accordance with the Act of 8 December 1992 on the protection of personal privacy, as amended by the Act of 11 December 1998 ("Privacy Act") for the purpose of preventing the misuse of Inside Information.
+In this context, the Company will act as manager for the processing of personal information, and the purpose of the processing the aforementioned personal information will be the goal that is described in this Protocol.
+The Company is entitled to share this personal information with the competent authorities.
+Under the Privacy Act, each Insider has access to his/her personal information and he/she has the right to correct any errors.